Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Load MO2 once, then exit MO2.

 ### Step 3.

-Install Wabbajack.
+Download/update to the latest version of Wabbajack: https://www.wabbajack.org/

 If you already have Wabbajack installed, you must update it to the most current version.
+Download the newest version to update Wabbajack!
-Older versions of Wabbajack do not support 7D2D.
-7D2D only recently received Wabbajack support.
+Older versions of Wabbajack do not support 7D2D!
+7D2D only recently received Wabbajack support!

 ### Step 4.
+Find the "Better 7D2D" ModList in the Wabbajack Gallery of Modlists.

-Search for the 7 Days to Die game in Wabbajack.
+Search for the 7 Days to Die game in Wabbajack Gallery Search.
+At the time of this writting, my ModPack is the first and only Wabbajack list for 7D2D.
-Download the "Better7D2DbyFNS" Overhaul ModPack.
+Download the "Better 7D2D" Overhaul ModPack.

 ### Step 5.
+Open MO2 launcher for "Better 7D2D".

-When Wabbajack has finished the download, unzipping, and installation, run the MO2 file for "Better7D2DbyFNS".
+When Wabbajack has finished the download, unzipping, and installation of the ModList, run the MO2 list for "Better 7D2D".

 ### Step 6.
 Customize the ModList in MO2 to suit your personal preferences.

+Do not disable Framework/Requirement Mods (unless you are an advanced modder and you know what you are doing).

+Standard Mods are what I (FNS) imagined as integral to the QoL experience.
+Some of the mods can be enabled/disabled here, but you should start a new game if you do so.

+Optional QoL Mods are to be enabled/disabled as you so choose for your personal preference, but again, it's best practice to start a new game.

+Always start a new game when you change mods.
+It's unwise to disable/enable mods midgame unless you know what you are doing as it could corrupt your save.

 ### Step 7.
+Launch the game from MO2.

 Play the game.

+### Step 8.
+Random World Generation (RWG)

 Create a new world with advanced generation.
 I recommend 8-10k sized maps to see all of the Community made POIs.
 Random World Generation (RWG) will take much longer than vanilla.
-10-40 minutes depending on hardware.
+10-60 minutes depending on hardware.

+"Why is it so long?!"
+Becaue of the mods, like the CompoPack.
+There are a lot changes to RWG to increase city size, more POIs, less wasted space between POIs (compared to empty maps like Navezgane).

 Do not make maps larger than 10k if you are using potato grade hardware.
 It could crash in RWG, or mid-game.

+You might need to delete worlds to make room for new ones:
+C:\Users\UserName\AppData\Roaming\7DaysToDie\GeneratedWorlds

+### Troubleshooting